UMWEDU/umw-admissions-sync/_pages/firstyear-scholarships.md

 <div>
 <div id="primaryContent">

 First-year, degree-seeking applicants may be eligible for the scholarships listed below.
+Scholarship amounts vary based on a student's status including if the student lives instate or out of state and whether the student is a residential or commuter student.
 Transfer students that apply by the preferred application filing dates will be given automatic consideration for <a href="https://www.umw.edu/admissions/transfer/transfer-scholarships/">Transfer Merit Scholarships</a>.

 </div>
 </div>